 Preparing For Your Visit

-Please refrain from feeding your pet the morning of your appointment, as many of the tests that are commonly performed on patients require fasting beforehand.
+Unless your pet has a medical condition that requires regular feeding, please don't feed your pet the morning of your appointment, as many commonly performed tests require fasting beforehand.
 Depending on the evaluation and treatment plan you choose to pursue for your pet, the visit may take several hours and may even extend into subsequent days (e.g. any testing or treatment that requires anesthesia will typically not happen the same day as the initial visit).
-For example, any procedure that requires anesthesia is typically not scheduled for that the same day as the initial visit.
+For example, any procedure that requires anesthesia (e.g. surgery, CT scan, MRI) is typically not scheduled for the same day as the initial visit.

 What to expect at your appointment

-Upon arrival at our hospital, you will be welcomed and registered by one of our friendly greeters before a senior veterinary student brings you and your pet to an examination room.
-Once the student takes a medical history and conducts a physical examination, he or she will work with a clinician (who may be an intern, resident or faculty) to develop a diagnostic and treatment plan.
-This discussion can sometimes take 20-30 minutes, and is an important step in our effort to give your animal the best possible care.
-After the clinician meets with you to discuss the various testing and treatment options available for your pet, a written estimate will be provided to ensure that you are comfortable with the next steps in the treatment plan.
+At our registration desk you will be welcomed and registered by one of our friendly greeters before a senior veterinary medical student brings you and your pet to an examination room.
+The student will take a medical history and conduct a physical examination, then he or she will work with a veterinarian (who may be an intern, resident or faculty) to develop a diagnostic and treatment plan.
+This discussion is usually not held in your presence and it may take 20-30 minutes.
+This is an important educational opportunity for our veterinary medical students.
+The student and veterinarian then meet with you to discuss the various testing and treatment options available for your pet and a written estimate is provided to ensure that you are comfortable with the next steps in the treatment plan.

 What is a teaching hospital?